 Fresh or frozen strawberries can be used.
-For the best results with frozen strawberries, drain them well before using.
+For the best results with frozen strawberries, drain them well before using them.
 Use a colander to ensure that all the moisture is drained from the strawberries.

 Look for “instant” or “minute” tapioca.
 There is a difference.
-The right tapioca will allow the strawberries and sugar into the perfectly jelled base for this amazing Strawberry Cobbler.
+The right tapioca will turn the strawberries and sugar into a perfectly jelled base for this amazing fruit cobbler.

 Whole or 2% milk will yield the most tender biscuits.
-It is because the milk fat helps rise the biscuits during baking.
-You can use non-fat and lactose free milk in this recipe.
+It is because the milk fat helps raise the biscuits during baking.
+You can use non-fat and lactose-free milk in this recipe.